If your nursery is in the Ofsted inspection window, you’ll be keeping an eye out on social media groups for recent experiences to help you prepare.

 We spoke to our recently inspected Blossom customers to gather 7 top EYFS Ofsted themes to give you and your nursery team a head start with your preparations.

-What will be the common themes for EYFS Ofsted inspections in 2025?
+What are the common themes for EYFS Ofsted inspections in 2025?

 With some newer additions to the Ofsted inspection patterns, here are the broad themes our Blossom customers have found in their recent inspections.